-Lisa Schmucki, Founder & CEO — Lisa developed the idea for edWeb 10 years ago when she saw how social networking technology could help educators connect and collaborate and break down the silos and traditional barriers that have existed in education. edWeb is now an award-winning global professional learning network that helps educators connect and collaborate online to make learning more engaging, supportive, and effective for all students. edWeb is free for all educators (teachers, librarians, administrators) thanks to the sponsorship of leading education companies and non-profit organizations.
-Lisa is an education industry executive with more than 30 years experience in marketing, product management, and product development.
+Lisa Schmucki, Founder & CEO — Lisa founded edWeb.net in 2008 to provide a social network that could help educators and all professionals working in the field of education to connect and collaborate and break down the silos and traditional barriers in education. edWeb.net has become an award-winning professional learning network that serves the global education community. edWeb provides free professional learning communities and edWebinars so educators can share their best ideas and practices to improve teaching and learning, student achievement, and school culture.
+Collaboration and peer-to-peer learning accelerates the sharing of innovative ideas and resources, and the knowledge of what works and how to do it. edWeb is free for educators thanks to the support and active participation of leading organizations in the education industry.
+Lisa is an education industry executive with more than 30 years experience in publishing and media.
 She is a member of the Board of the SIIA Education Technology Industry Association (ETIN).
 She is a graduate of Princeton University and has a Masters Degree from the Stern School of Business at NYU.

 Alex Oss, CTO — Alex was a member of the original edWeb start-up team and has managed our growth and development ever since.
 Alex Oss has more than 25 years of experience in enterprise applications, systems design, programming, and a wide range of IT-related responsibilities.
 Alex has designed and built several generations of database marketing systems and websites using education data.
 Previously, Alex was Director of Enterprise Applications at Films Media Group, where he began his career as a programmer/analyst.
 Alex is a graduate of Princeton University with a major in mathematics.